 Roxanne Cullen a Professor of English in the Language and Literature Department at Ferris State University, formally directed the Writing Center, served as Department Head of Language and Literature, served as the Interim Associate Dean of the College of Arts and Sciences, was appointed as Assistant Vice President for Academic Affairs in 2005 and Associate Vice President for Operations and Assessment.
 She returned to faculty in 2007 and currently serves as program coordinator for Liberal arts and the Bachelor of Integrative Studies at Ferris.
 She is an avid collector of art herself

-Karen Manoski is the newest member of our board.
-A native of Big Rapids, she is excited to be back in our community, and as a lover of the arts, excited to be involved in such an important event.
-Karen is the Deputy Clerk for the City of Big Rapids.
+Karen Manoski is the Deputy Clerk for the City of Big Rapids and the Treasurer of Big Rapids Festival of the Arts.
+A native of Big Rapids, Karen is excited to be back in our community, and as a lover of the arts, excited to be involved in an event that enriches Big Rapids and the surrounding communities.

 Richard Scott Cohen, D.M. is Professor of Music and Director of Instrumental Concert Ensembles at Ferris State University.
 He also serves as Chair of the university’s Department of Humanities.
 A founding member of the Big Rapids Festival of the Arts, Cohen also serves the boards of many arts and civic organizations, including Artworks, Big Rapids Rotary Club, Mecosta County Community Giving Day, Tuba Bach Chamber Music Festival, and the IGEB International Society for the Research and promotion of Wind Music.
 A past Fulbright Scholar to Spain, Cohen earned bachelor’s degrees in Music Education and Spanish from the University of Illinois at Urbana-Champaign, and master’s and doctoral degrees in Conducting from Northwestern University.